Webinar

 Unemployment remains historically low

-At 4.1%, unemployment remains below July’s peak 4.3% level.1 “When taking a more historical view of the unemployment rate, a number in the low 4% range is quite favorable,” says Haworth.
+While job growth remains steady, the nation’s unemployment rate ticked slightly higher, to 4.2%, in November.1 Still it remains below July’s 2024 peak of 4.3%.
+“When taking a more historical view of the unemployment rate, a number in the low 4% range is quite favorable,” says Haworth.

-The unemployment rate held below 4% from February of 2022 through April 2024, but then in May, crossed the 4% threshold.2
+The unemployment rate stayed below 4% for more than two years, but then in May 2024, it crossed the 4% threshold.2

-One measure economists watch to forecast potential changes in labor market trends is the weekly new jobless claims report.
-In the most recent report, initial jobless claims stood at 216,000 for the week ending October 26, 2024.
-This is down from a 2024 high of 260,000 jobless claims, reported in early October.4 “If you look at long-term history, sub-300,000 initial weekly jobless claims is considered a fairly healthy level for the economy,” says Haworth.
+The weekly new jobless claims report is closely watched by economists to help forecast potential labor market trends.
+Initial jobless claims stood at 224,000 for the week ending November 30, 2024.
+It’s down from a 2024 high of 260,000 jobless claims, reported in early October.4 “If you look at long-term history, sub-300,000 initial weekly jobless claims is considered a fairly healthy level for the economy,” says Haworth.

 Markets also track the labor force participation rate, considered a key barometer of the broader economy's health.
-This number hasn’t changed much over the past year, and in October, dropped slightly to, 62.6%, below its level the prior three months.1 “Improving labor participation is one way to address tightness in the labor market that’s propping up wage gains,” says Matt Schoeppner, a senior economist at U.S. Bank.
+This number hasn’t changed much over the past year, and in November, dropped slightly to, 62.5%, below its level the prior four months.1 “Improving labor participation is one way to address tightness in the labor market that’s propping up wage gains,” says Matt Schoeppner, a senior economist at U.S. Bank.

-According to the October jobs report, average hourly earnings have increased 4% over the past year, a number that over the past two years has held fairly steady.1
+According to the November jobs report, average hourly earnings increased 4% over the past year, a number that over the past two years has held steady.1 Notably, wage gains, on average have exceeded the inflation rate, as measured by the Consumer Price Index, which currently stands at 2.6% for the past 12 months (ending in October).2

 An increasing focus for the Fed